Johnny and Mary: Year-end charts

-Todd Terje and Bryan Ferry version
+Todd Terje featuring Bryan Ferry version

 Norwegian DJ Todd Terje covered "Johnny and Mary" for his debut studio album It's Album Time.
 His version features vocals from English musician Bryan Ferry.
 Terje's version was released as a single on 7 April 2014 as a digital download and peaked at number 185 on the French Singles Chart.
 It also appears on Ferry's fourteenth studio album, Avonmore.